tysonmote/rapper/README.markdown

 ## Versioning

 If versioning is turned on in your config, version strings will be used to enforce better browser caching of assets.
+(Version numbers are always used in definition files.)

-    --- !omap
+    ---
     - source_root: public/javascripts
     - destination_root: public/assets/javascripts
     - suffix: js